Cardiff Outdoor Group offers a wide selection of walks suitable for all abilities

 Unfortunately dogs cannot be brought on walks due to potential problems with insurance.

 Choosing the right walk for you

 These gradings take into account factors other than distance such as the type of terrain or amount of ascent and descent.

 You should consider your level of fitness and walking experience when choosing a walk from the programme.
 If you are in any doubt, or want more advice, then contact the walk leader who can give you more details about the route.

-Each walker has a responsibility to keep up with with the group… if you decide to leave the group for any reason while out walking you must tell the leader.
-If you have any doubt about your fitness then maybe try an walk graded ‘easy’ first.
+Each walker has a responsibility to keep up with with the group.
+If you decide to leave the group for any reason while out walking you must tell the leader.
+If you have any doubt about your fitness then we advise you try a walk graded ‘easy’ first.

 These walks require fitness and stamina to cope with steep ascents and or descents, and cover a good distance at a brisk pace.
 Please see individual walk for details.